ALSparse/ALSparse/README.md

 # AlphaSparse

 AlphaSparse aims to build a common interface that provides Basic Linear Algebra Subroutines for sparse computation for diverse multi-core and many-core processors, and expects to be extended on distributed and heterogeneous platforms.
-Recently, AlphaSparse is created using the basic C/C++ programming language and can be deployed on both CPU (ARMv8-based and x86-based multi-core platforms) and DCU.
+Recently, AlphaSparse is created using the basic C/C++ programming language and can be deployed on both CPU (ARMv8-based and x86-based multi-core platforms) and DCU (HIP-based many-core platform).

 It is primarily constrcuted with few dependencies on third-party library and very easy to use.
 Users can extend the library by adding customized BLAS kernels or sparse matrix storage formats.
 It's possible to extend more hardware platform as well.